Are Backlinks Earned Through Press Releases Good For SEO? Quite Often Yes!

 When this happens, this is no longer a press release.
 It now becomes an article in a publication.
 And journalists will often include a backlink in these articles.
 After all, they’re talking about a piece of news involving a company, so it makes sense, from an editorial perspective, to include a backlink to that company’s website.

 Whatsmore, these backlinks are usually ‘follow’ (i.e. they pass on link equity to the site).
 This is because there’s no reason to make them ‘nofollow’.
 Think about it, the article has had to go through an editorial process to get published, this means it’s definitely not low quality link spam.
 And when this happens, the client’s site gets a direct SEO benefit (albeit there are plenty of other factors at play, such as the authority of the site the article is on, the relevancy of the site, etc).
-This is unquestionably good for SEO.
+This is unquestionably good for SEO and is a great example of PR and SEO working together.

 Of course, not every press release that gets picked up by a journalist and written into an article includes a backlink, and when there is a backlink, sometimes it will be ‘nofollow’.
 However, speaking from experience of the PR world, you get backlinks more times than you don’t in these instances.